colyseus/docs/docs/colyseus/index.md

 Colyseus is agnostic regarding the technology you choose for the client-side.
 You can use one of the official client-side SDK's available, such as [Unity](/colyseus/getting-started/unity3d-client/), [JavaScript/TypeScript](/colyseus/getting-started/javascript-client/), [Defold Engine](/colyseus/getting-started/defold-client/), [Haxe](/colyseus/getting-started/haxe-client/), [Cocos Creator](/colyseus/getting-started/cocos-creator/) and [Construct3](/colyseus/getting-started/construct3-client/).

-**What Colyseus provides to you:**

-- WebSocket-based realtime communication
-- Simple API in the server-side and client-side.
-- Automatic state synchronization between server and client.
-- Matchmaking clients into game sessions
-- Scale vertically or horizontally

 ---

 ## Getting started

-Before we start, let's make sure we have the necessary system requirements installed in your local machine.
+Before we start, let's make sure you have the necessary system requirements installed in your local machine.

 **Requirements**: